dergigi/dergigi.github.io/bitcoin/lessons/ch0-01-introduction.md

 > "You must be," said the Cat, "or you wouldn’t have come here.”
 > <cite>[Lewis Carroll][carroll], [Alice in Wonderland][alice]</cite>

+In October 2010, Arjun Balaji asked the innocuous question, [*What have you learned from Bitcoin?*][this question] After trying to answer this question in a short tweet, and failing miserably, I realized that the things I've learned are far too numerous to answer quickly, if at all.

-The following lessons are, obviously, about Bitcoin.
-However, while some of the inner workings of Bitcoin are explained, what follows is not an explanation of how Bitcoin works or what it is.
-It is a place to explore some of the things Bitcoin touches: philosophical questions, economic realities, and technological innovations.
+The things I've learned are, obviously, about Bitcoin - or at least related to it.
+However, while some of the inner workings of Bitcoin are explained, the following lessons are not an explanation of how Bitcoin works or what it is.

-There are probably better points of entry if you have never heard about Bitcoin before.
-Great books have been written, videos have been made, courses have been created.
-However, there is no "right way" to learn about Bitcoin.
-So if you are new and ended up here, that's fine!
-I hope some of these lessons will be useful to you.
+They might help to explore some of the things Bitcoin touches: philosophical questions, economic realities, and technological innovations.

 The 21 lessons are structured in bundles of seven, resulting in three chapters.
 Each chapter is looking at Bitcoin through a different lens, extracting what